broeker/jumpsuit/src/pages/index.md

   description: >-
-    Most of the world has been building the web using the same basic technique for more than 20 years: monolithic, database-driven content management systems

-    When we started building the web more than a quarter of a century ago, things were simple.
+    Most of the world has been building the web using the same basic technique for more than 20 years: monolithic, database-driven content management systems  When we started building the web more than a quarter of a century ago, things were simple.
 And fun.
 We built things by hand, with intention.
     Every piece of hand-coded markup had a purpose.
 The world was filled with optimism and incredible potential.
 With the help of view-source, we collectively and rapidly created an entire new universe of page and links and resources and tools that today represent the collective sum of human knowledge as we know it and the
-  heading: Let's race.
+  heading: 'Let''s race, man.'
   image1:
     alt: A close-up of a paper filter filled with ground coffee
     image: /img/products-grid3.jpg